- Head Coach

 Joined: February 2016

-As a player Johnson spent time in the youth setup at Arsenal and Watford, before making his name in the game with Yeovil Town, winning promotions from non-league, League Two and League One.
+As a young player Johnson spent time at Arsenal and Watford, before making his name in the game with Yeovil Town, winning promotions from non-league, League Two and League One.

 He joined Scottish Premier League Hearts in 2006, before returning to England six months later to sign for City.

 Johnson was a key figure as City secured automatic promotion from League One in 2006/07, and continued as a mainstay in the team that reached the Championship play-off final the following year.

 He left Ashton Gate in January 2012 for a return north of the border with Kilmarnock, beating Celtic 1-0 to lift the Scottish League Cup, but just over a year later his playing career came to an end following his appointment as manager of Oldham Athletic.